-It takes 24-48 hours for a cast or splint to dry completely.
-This may vary depending on the material it consists of.
-While your cast is drying:
+It takes 24-48 hours for a cast or splint to dry all the way.
+This will depend on the material it made of.
+While the cast is drying:

 Keep it uncovered as much as you can.

-Raise your casted leg or arm at least 4-6 inches above the level of your heart to reduce swelling.
+Raise your casted leg or arm at least 4-6 inches above the level of your heart.
+This helps to reduce swelling.

-For casted legs: Prop two or more pillows under the calf of the casted leg.
+Casted legs: Prop two or more pillows under the calf of the casted leg.
 Do not rest or prop leg using the heel area.
-This helps prevent any skin break down within the heel region.
-Wiggle your toes to reduce swelling and increase circulation.
+This helps prevent any skin break down of the heel.
+Wiggle your toes to reduce swelling and increase blood flow.

-For casted arms: When you are in bed, put your arm on top of two or more pillows.
-If you have a sling, use it as needed for comfort.
-Wiggle your fingers to reduce swelling and increase circulation.
+Casted arms: When you are in bed, put your arm on top of two or more pillows.
+If you have a sling, use it as needed.
+Wiggle your fingers to reduce swelling and increase blood flow.

 Check your fingers and toes daily.
 Call if you notice any of these signs or symptoms:

-Numbness, tingling or temperature change that does not improve with elevation or position change.
+Numbness, tingling or temperature change that does not improve with raising or position change.

 Loss of movement (wiggle your fingers or toes to check).

 Check the skin under the edges of the cast each day.
-If you see persistent redness, broken skin or sores, call your doctor or the Orthopedic Clinic.
+If you see constant redness, broken skin or sores, call your doctor or the Orthopedic Clinic.

-You have numbness, tingling, temperature or color change that does not improve with elevation or position change.
+You have numbness, tingling, temperature, or color change that does not improve with raising or position change.

 You have an odor or unusual drainage under or through the cast.

-Your cast becomes loose, cracked, broken, wet or just feels unbearably tight without relief from elevation.
+Your cast becomes loose, cracked, broken, wet or just feels terribly tight without relief from raising it.

 1 South Park St

-If you have significant concerns after hours call the Orthopedic Resident on call at: 608-262-2122
+If you have concerns after hours call the Orthopedic Resident on call at:

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.